History of South America: Arawak and Carib civilizations

+The initial settlement of the Caribbean began during the Archaic Age with pre-ceramic hunter-gatherer populations, who had spread across parts of the region by approximately 5,000 years ago.
+Beginning around 2800 years ago, Ceramic Age populations migrating from northern South America introduced agriculture and pottery, and their expansion was associated with substantial demographic turnover that shaped subsequent Caribbean populations, including those ancestral to the Taíno.

 The Arawak lived along the eastern coast of South America, from present-day Guyana to as far south as what is now Brazil.
 Explorer Christopher Columbus described them at first encounter as a peaceful people, having already dominated other local groups such as the Ciboney.
 The Arawak had, however, come under increasing military pressure from the Carib, who are believed to have left the Orinoco river area to settle on islands and the coast of the Caribbean Sea.
 Over the century leading up to Columbus' arrival in the Caribbean archipelago in 1492, the Carib are believed to have displaced many of the Arawak who previously settled the island chains.
 The Carib also encroached on Arawak territory in what is modern Guyana.

 The Carib were skilled boatbuilders and sailors who owed their dominance in the Caribbean basin to their military skills.
 The Carib war rituals included cannibalism; they had a practice of taking home the limbs of victims as trophies.

 It is not known how many indigenous peoples lived in Venezuela and Colombia before the Spanish Conquest; it may have been approximately one million, including groups such as the Auaké, Caquetio, Mariche, and Timoto-cuicas.
 The number of people fell dramatically after the Conquest, mainly due to high mortality rates in epidemics of infectious Eurasian diseases introduced by the explorers, who carried them as an endemic disease.
 There were two main north–south axes of pre-Columbian population; producing maize in the west and manioc in the east.
 Large parts of the llanos plains were cultivated through a combination of slash and burn and permanent settled agriculture.